KRMisha/Makefile/README.md

 ### Options

-Certain options can be specified when building, running, and copying assets.
+Options can be specified when building, running, and copying assets.
 These will modify the settings used to build the executable and affect what is considered the current `bin` directory when running a command.

 #### Release configuration

 By default, builds use the debug configuration.
-To build for release (including optimizations), add the `release=1` option when invoking `make`.
+To build for release (including optimizations), add the `release=1` option when invoking `make`:

 ```sh
 make release=1